Rowe, Massachusetts: Government

+Rachel Lewis is the Rowe town nurse.

 Education

-Rowe's school system is a sub-system in the nine-town Mohawk Trail Regional School District, which serves much of western Franklin County.
+Rowe's school system is a sub-system in the nine-town Mohawk Trail / Hawlemont Regional School District, which serves much of western Franklin County.
 Town students attend the Rowe Elementary School from pre-kindergarten through sixth grades, and all students in the district attend Mohawk Trail Regional High School in Buckland.
 There is a private academy in neighboring Charlemont, and other private and religious schools in nearby North Adams.

 The nearest community college, Greenfield Community College, is located in Greenfield.
 The nearest state college is Massachusetts College of Liberal Arts in North Adams, and the nearest state university is the University of Massachusetts Amherst.
 The nearest private college is Williams College in Williamstown, with several others located southeast in the Northampton/Amherst area.

 Points of interest

 The Rowe Center is a Unitarian Universalist organization that began in 1924.
 It offers a variety of summer camp options for youth, as well as adult workshops and spiritual retreats.
 The summer camp was founded by Reverend Anita Pickett in 1924 for young people.

 The Rowe Historical Society, located at 282 Zoar Road, operates the Kemp-McCarthy Museum.
 Information on the museum, its collections and the calendar of special events is available at www.rowehistoricalsociety.org.

-The former mining village, and current ghost town, of Davis, Massachusetts, is located in the eastern part of town, near Pelham Lake.
+The former mining village, and current ghost town, of Davis, Massachusetts is located in the eastern part of town, near Pelham Lake.